Gaiety Girls was a term used in England referring to the popular portraits of actresses that were continually published on postcards.

 Gravure, from the French, to engrave is an intaglio printing method in which an image is transferred to a metal plate by photochemical means.
-Gravure creates images of a continuous tone similar to that of a photograph through a high density of pigment.
-The traditional method of gravure printing is called photogravure (hand gravure).
-When the invention of gelatin tissue allowed photographs to be transfered onto a cylinder, the gravure process was adapted to the rotary press in the form of rotogravure (machine gravure).
+Gravure creates images in a continuous tone similar to that of a photograph by printing a high density of pigment.
+The traditional method of gravure is called photogravure (hand gravure).
+When the invention of gelatin tissue allowed photographs to be transferred onto a cylinder, the gravure process was adapted to the rotary press in the form of rotogravure (machine gravure).

 The Great War

-The Great War is a term that was once used to refer to the combined years of conflict against the French Empire of Napoleon between 1803 and 1915.
-This definition was discarded as the name began to be applied to the European conflict that was fought in the years between 1914 and 1918.
-It was also eventually referred to as The War to End All Wars.
+The Great War is a term that was once used to refer to the combined years of conflict against the French Empire of Napoleon Bonaparte between 1803 and 1915.
+This definition was discarded as the name began to be applied to the European conflict that was fought in the years between 1914 and 1918, which was also eventually referred to as The War to End All Wars.
 Both terms fell out of use when another major conflict broke out in Europe in 1939.
-It became known as the Second World War and the Great War was termed World War One.
+It became known as the Second World War and the Great War,/i> was redefined as World War One.
 Today the term World War One is falling out of favor by those historians who see the years 1914-1945 as one single period.

 The Great White Fleet

-In the 19th century glass sheets were maid by pouring molten glass onto metal tables where it was then rolled flat (rolled glass).
-Even when it began to be manufactured on an assembly line, the rolled glass would wind up with an uneven surface.
+During the 19th century, glass sheets were made by pouring molten glass onto metal tables where it was then rolled flat (rolled glass).
+Even when it began to be manufactured on an assembly line, the rolled glass would still wind up with an uneven surface.
 This was often satisfactory for window panes, but the glass sheets that were used as printing plates with the collotype or heliotype processes needed to be totally flat.
 These sheets that were finely ground down until completely level were referred to in the printing trades as greyed glass.

 Gruss Aus (Gruss Von)

 Gruss aus literally means Greetings from in German.
-The term is also used to refer to view-cards with the words Gruss aus printed on them combined with a location’s name.
-They were largely produced as chromolithographs between 1894 and 1900 in Germany, Bavaria, Saxony, Austria, and Switzerland, though scenes can be found from a number of non-Germanic countries as well.
-While the term Gruss aus was commonly found on cards until about 1910, only those postcards combined vignetted images with decorative graphics are considered to be true Gruss aus cards.
-It is their graphic style rather than wording that constitutes a discernible genre.
+The term is informally used when specifically referring to old view-cards with the words Gruss aus printed on them along with a location’s name.
+Most were produced as chromolithographs between 1894 and 1900 in Germany, Bavaria, Saxony, Austria-Hungary, and Switzerland, though scenes from a number of non-Germanic countries were also depicted in this fashion.
+While the term Gruss aus was commonly found on cards until about 1910, only those postcards that combine images in vignette with decorative graphics are considered to be true Gruss aus cards.
+It is their graphic style rather than wording that constitutes this discernible genre.

 Gum Arabic (Gum Acacia)

 The acacia tree of the sub-Sahara produces a natural sticky gum that will heal its bark if damaged.
-It is referred to as gum Arabic when harvested, and it is an ingredient in candy, cosmetics, polish, syrups, glue. and is also employed for use in lithography, photography, and witchcraft among other things.
+It is referred to as gum Arabic when harvested, and it is an ingredient in candy, cosmetics, polish, syrups, and glue.
+It is also widely employed for use in lithography and photography.